Royal Hong Kong Yacht Club: History

 In 1849 the Victoria Regatta Club was formed and later absorbed into the Hong Kong Boating Club which, in 1889, was in turn merged into the Hong Kong Corinthian Sailing Club.
 At the General Meeting of the Hong Kong Corinthian Sailing Club held in October 1893 a resolution was passed that application should be made to the Admiralty for permission to call the Club "The Royal Hong Kong Yacht Club" and to fly the blue ensign with a distinctive mark on the flag.
 A warrant was granted by the Lords of the Admiralty on 15 May 1894.

 Early members were British only with military personnel on the board.
 Until the 1950s membership was exclusively reserved for Europeans.
 Women were not allowed to be full members until 1977 when Patricia Loseby became the first female member.
 Today, membership is open to all.

 Unlike other organisations in Hong Kong that had been granted a royal charter, the club retained the "Royal" prefix in its title after the handover to China in 1997, although a majority of its members supported a motion to remove it, this fell two votes short of the 75 percent majority required.
-Subsequently, the commodore at the time suggested that the club should adopt a "one country, two systems" principle as to the name, this being the principle by which Deng Xiao Ping, described the basis underlying the reunification of Hong Kong with the People's Republic of China.
-At a Special General Meeting of members the proposal was enthusiastically adopted.
-The club's English name remained "The Royal Hong Kong Yacht Club", and the club's Chinese title is simply "Hong Kong Yacht Club", without the use of the term 皇家 Wong Ka, meaning "Royal".
+A further vote at a later EGM on dropping the Royal title also failed to reach the 75% majority.
+Subsequently, the commodore at the time successfully proposed that the club adopt a "one country, two systems" principle as to the name, retaining the "Royal" prefix in its English name while dropping the term Wong Ka (皇家; lit.
+'Royal') from its Chinese name.